pulp-platform/quantlab/docs/systems/index.rst

 Needs and tools
 ---------------

 The evolution of technology shifts the horizon of needs always further.
-For example, the possibility of taking pictures cheaply using smartphones and sharing them in real-time on social networks creates the need to remain up-to-date with the most recent activities of your acquaintances (hopefully avoiding to spend your whole day scrolling through all their photos); again, the possibility of registering the movements of your hand (e.g., using a small radar) creates the need to control devices using gestures; another
+For example, the possibility of taking pictures cheaply using smartphones and sharing them in real-time on social networks creates the need to remain up-to-date with the most recent activities of your acquaintances (hopefully avoiding to spend your whole day scrolling through all their photos).
+Again, the possibility of registering the movements of your hand (e.g., using a small radar) creates the need to control devices using gestures.
-example: the possibility to register and classify sounds creates the need to instruct devices to solve tasks by issuing vocal commands.
+Another example: the possibility to register and classify sounds creates the need to instruct devices to solve tasks by issuing vocal commands.

 Satisfying a new need requires developing some *ad-hoc* tool.
-The development of a complex tool can be effectively faced by decomposing it in a pipeline of simpler tools, each of which should solve a well-defined **task**.
+The development of a complex tool can be effectively faced by decomposing it using a *divide et impera* approach.
+According to this approach, a complex tool is designed as a pipeline of simpler tools, each of which should solve a well-defined *task*.
 Some tasks are currently too complex (or not sufficiently understood) to derive analytical solutions with closed-form specifications that can be translated into algorithms.
-In these cases, machine learning comes to the rescue.
-Each machine learning task can belong to one or multiple **domains**:
+In these cases, machine learning systems might to the rescue.

+Each task can belong to one or multiple *domains*:

 * image classification, image segmentation, object detection, pose estimation belong to the domain of computer vision (CV);